khyperia/khyperia.com/tutorials/ssh_keygen.md

 ("~/" means "home directory")

-create file ~/.ssh/config
+Now, create the file `~/.ssh/config`

-put this into file:
+Put this into the file:

     Host guardian
         HostName guardian.it.mtu.edu